freedict/tools/README.md

 you getting started, `make mk_venv` is there to guide you through the process and `make mk_venv-help` will explain you why and how you should use `make mk_venv`.

-Hint: If you do not like virtual environments, you are free to set up everything by hand yourself.
+Hint: It is possible to set up a environment without virtualenv.
 See the file requirements.txt for more details.

 Once done, you can get help on the available actions in any directory containing a `Makefile` by typing `make help`.